nickdisca/DG_code/README.md

  * `"adv_sphere"`: Spherical linear advection equation.
 The space-dependent advection field is parametrized by an angle `alpha`.
 To modify its value, the files `flux_function.m` and `get_maximum_eig.m` have to be changed.
  * `"swe_sphere"`: Shallow water equations in spherical geometry.
 * Once the program terminates, the modal solution values can be accessed.
 A plot of all conserved variables is also shown.

+## Known issues
+- Even though the qualitative behavior in spherical coordinates is correct, the convergence analysis gives a sub-optimal order (approximately first order for the linear advection on the sphere).